j i m v a l l a n c e > d i s c o g r a p h y > s o n g s

 Bryan meeting Diana for the second time, Vancouver World's Fair, 1986

-She was interested to learn we were Canadian, and told us that she and Charles were scheduled to appear at the opening of the World Fair in Vancouver in a few month's time (which we already knew, of course).
+We talked with Diana for a while, mostly about music.
+She was interested to learn we were Canadian, and she told us that she and Charles were scheduled to appear at the opening of the World's Fair in Vancouver in a few month's time (which, of course, we already knew).

 Diana was funny and charming and very easy to talk to.
 Like everyone else on the planet, I was devastated when I heard she'd died.
-I'm grateful I had the chance to meet her, if only for a few minutes.

 Lyrics: The first time I saw you was in a magazine